 Price Range: $59–$450

 Think you can pull off double denim ala Bon Jovi?
-Then rock your way down under in streetwear from Australia’s Outland Denim.
+Then rock your way down under in classic streetwear aesthetic from Australia’s Outland Denim.
 The first Australian denim brand to become a Certified B Corp (and the second globally), they received a rare A+ rating on the Baptist World Aid Ethical Fashion Report several years running.

 Denim is their specialty, but they also offer tees, hoodies, skirts, and dresses.
 We love staple pieces like the Heritage Eddie Denim Jacket that remain in style regardless of any new fashion trend.